Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

-!!! warning "Available in Taipy Enterprise edition"
+!!! note "Available in Taipy Enterprise edition"

-    This section is relevant only to the Enterprise edition of Taipy.
+    This section is relevant only to the [Taipy Enterprise Edition](https://taipy.io/enterprise)

+    [Contact us](https://taipy.io/book-a-call){: .tp-btn .tp-btn--accent target='blank' }

 Authentication is the process to secure user identity in an application.